-Continuing law requires viatical settlement providers and viatical settlement brokers to adopt and have in place antifraud initiatives reasonably calculated to detect, prosecute, and prevent fraudulent viatical settlement acts.
-The act adds to that list of required anti-fraud initiatives, a description of the procedures used to perform initial and continuing review of the accuracy of life expectancies used in connection with a viatical settlement contract.
+Current law requires viatical settlement providers and viatical settlement brokers to adopt and have in place antifraud initiatives reasonably calculated to detect, prosecute, and prevent fraudulent viatical settlement acts.
+Those initiatives must include fraud investigators and specified information including a description of the procedures for detecting and investigating possible fraud and procedures for resolving material inconsistencies between medical records and insurance records.
+The bill adds to that list, a description of the procedures used to perform initial and continuing review of the accuracy of life expectancies used in connection with a viatical settlement contract.
 (R.C.
 3916.18.)